 Cell phones and other electronic devices are a privilege.
-Students are required to have their phones turned off and put away during instructional time.
+If a student chooses to bring a phone to school, it should be kept in his or her backpack during the school day.
+Students will be allowed to responsibly use their phones during breakfast and lunch only.
+Be reminded, student phones should not be out during class time or during transitions.
 These devices will be taken up on the first violation and returned at the end of the period.
 On the second violation, the device will be kept in the office until the end of the school day.
 For any subsequent violation a parent must come to the school to pick up the device.
 Other disciplinary action may result from repeated violations.